kcgroulx/kcgroulx/README.md

 I'm currently the embedded software lead for the UBC Solar Racing Team, where I'm developing software for our third-generation solar powered car using Embedded C, STM32 microcontrollers and FreeRTOS.

 ### 🖥️ [GLIGHTS](https://github.com/kcgroulx/GLIGHTS)
-GLIGHTS is a bussiness I'm trying to start along side one of my friends.
+GLIGHTS is a personal project turned into a bussiness.
 It's an LED strip that attaches to the backside of a monitor that matches the color on screen.
 This creates a beautiful lightshow effect while watching shows or gaming.

 ### 🧠 [Neural Network Library](https://github.com/kcgroulx/Neural-Network)
 I've been working on a Neural Network Library written in Python entirely from scratch (no external AI libraries!)
 Currently, I am able to create a simple Network that is able to classify digits from the mnist dataset with 90% accuracy.